 Where the SVA Non-Final Demand Facility Operator updates an existing declaration by adding or removing a Metering System then the updated Metering System’s MSID EFD or ETD will reflect when the MSID was added or removed and all other unchanged MSIDs EFD/ETDs will be relisted as they were originally declared.
 Please note that the Declaration Set EFD for all rows related to the Non-Final Demand Facility should be the same, even if other items in a row, e.g. MSID EFD, are not changing.

-Where CoA:

-The SVA Non-Final Demand Facility Operator need only submit Declaration Documents for the Supplier(s) that is responsible for the Agent(s) that is changing.
+[CP1599]

 3.7.1.3 Withdrawing a Facility – voluntarily